trujilloRJ/personal_blog/content/posts/kf-tuning.md

 #### EKF

-As mentioned before, the EKF deal with system non-linearities by linerizing them around the current estimate.
+As mentioned before, the EKF deal with system nonlinearities by linerizing them around the current estimate.
 In practice, the difference with respect to the standard KF is that the matrices used for covariance propagation are the Jacobian of the state transition and measurement function.
 The EKF cycle can be described by the following equations:

 - Prediction:
   $$ \bold{\hat{x}_{k+1}}=f(\bold{x_k}) $$